sebnitu/vrembem/src/pages/blocks/button.md

 # Button

-<p class="text_lead">Buttons are the most basic of UI components.
-They represent an action that a user can take.</p>
+<p class="text_lead">The most basic of UI components.
+Buttons represent an action that a user can take.</p>

 ## `button`